GeeekyBoy/royal-chess/README.md

 ### void setEnPassantData (Coordinate firstSquare, Coordinate secondSquare)

 A function that updates the square skipped by the moving pawn during the last move.
 A pawn can skip a square through moving 2 steps forward.
+Only makes sense in case the moved piece is a pawn moving 2 steps forward.

 ```pseudocode
 IF current moving piece is pawn